magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/settings.md

 ### 2\.
 Newsletter Subscription Status

-Users can subscribe to or unsubscribe from newsletters and updates sent by CSP-enabled applications.
+If your use case involves newsletters, users can subscribe to or unsubscribe from newsletters and updates sent by CSP-enabled applications.
 This setting helps users control the type and frequency of communications they receive.

 * **Details on Opting In or Out**:
   Opting in means the user will receive regular updates or newsletters, while opting out means they will not receive such communications.